-Mild cognitive impairment (MCI) is an intermediate stage between the expected cognitive decline of normal aging and the more pronounced decline of dementia.
-It involves problems with memory, language, thinking and judgment that are greater than typical age-related changes.
+Mild cognitive impairment (MCI) is an intermediate stage between the expected cognitive decline of normal aging and the more serious decline of dementia.
+It can involve problems with memory, language, thinking and judgment that are greater than normal age-related changes.
 If you have mild cognitive impairment, you may be aware that your memory or mental function has "slipped."
-And your family and close friends may also notice a change.
+Your family and close friends also may notice a change.
 But generally these changes aren't severe enough to interfere with your day-to-day life and usual activities.

-Mild cognitive impairment increases your risk of later developing dementia, including Alzheimer's disease, especially when your main difficulty is with memory.
+Mild cognitive impairment may increase your risk of later progressing to dementia, caused by Alzheimer's disease or other neurological conditions.
 But some people with mild cognitive impairment never get worse, and a few eventually get better.

 If you have MCI, you may also experience:

-Brain-imaging studies show that the following changes are often associated with MCI:
+Brain-imaging studies show that the following changes may be associated with MCI: